-This community must lease not less than 40% of the dwelling units that become available for occupancy during the year to extremely low-income families, which is 30% of the median income.
+This Property must lease not less than 40% of the dwelling units that become available for occupancy during the year to extremely low-income families, which is 30% of the median income.
+Extremely low-income limits are families whose incomes do not exceed the higher of the federal poverty level OR 30% of Area Median Income.
 To meet this requirement, we market the community as noted in the Affirmative Fair Housing Marketing Plan.

-VI.
-Qualifying for Admission
+VI Qualifying for Admission